Local Business Meeting

 AFGE Local 3937's website will notify members of the time and place of the next scheduled Local Business Meeting.
 Due to the ongoing COVID-19 pandemic, the next Local Business Meeting will be held via conference call.
 Please log in as a member to obtain the number and access code under the Member Resources tab at left, Member Home page on the dropdown menu, for important updates regarding the Local's continuing efforts to protect and defend your rights at work during these unpredictable times.

 Not yet a member?
 Click to get started here (details at left): https://join.afge.org/

 When: Wednesday, March 8th, 5:30 - 6:30 PST

-Call Info: (on Member Home page - log in / apply to log in after we confirm membership)
+Call Info: (on Member Home page - log in; or apply to log in after we confirm membership)

 When meetings are held at the ATSC, remember that it is a secure building, so remember to have your PIV card and check in with the guard at the front entrance, then come on through to our conference room.

 What: All AFGE members are encouraged to attend and participate in our meetings, and to bring any topics to the floor for discussion with your Local officers.

 We will inform members when we plan to resume in-person or hybrid meetings.
 When meetings are held in person, they are normally in the evening on an ATSC first floor conference room adjacent to the old Union office - we look forward to seeing you there!PausedPaused